ythecombinator/space/src/talks/back-to-the-future-functional-nowadays/index.md

 ---
-path: '/talks/back-to-the-future-functional-nowadays'
+path: "/talks/back-to-the-future-functional-nowadays"
-date: '2015-09-26'
+date: "2015-09-26"
-title: 'Back to the Future: Functional Nowadays'
+title: "Back to the Future: Functional Nowadays"
 ---

 ### Description

 Have you ever stopped to think why something as old as functional programming is so buzzed nowadays?
 Join me and [Ian](http://akaian.com/) on this journey with where we will explain this and the importance of using functional concepts nowadays.

 ### Events

 #### [Unidev 2](http://unidevce.github.io/)

+🌎 Fortaleza, Brazil

 📍 Universidade de Fortaleza - Unifor